-HIV is Human Immunodeficiency Virus that attacks body and causes AIDS (Acquired Immune Deficiency Syndrome).
+HIV is the Human Immunodeficiency Virus that attacks the body and causes AIDS (Acquired Immune Deficiency Syndrome).
 This disease affects the immune system of the body thereby inhibiting its capacities to fight off diseases caused by bacteria and viruses.
 HIV is not a disease by itself but it causes AIDS.
 Know the basic HIV and AIDS facts

 What causes AIDS?